axibase/atsd/integration/spss/statistics/README.md

 ## Import Data into SPSS

 You can import ATSD data into SPSS by configuring an ODBC data source on a Windows machine and retrieving the records with an SQL query.
-Alternatively, you can run the queries in the ATSD web-based SQL console, export query results into CSV files, and manually load them into SPSS from the local file system.
+Alternatively, you can run the queries in the [SQL Console](../../../sql/sql-console.md), export query results into CSV files, and manually load them into SPSS from the local file system.

 ### Import Data from Database